 Pollard continued to play for the West Indies when selected and appeared in more than 100 ODIs and more than 50 T20Is over his career.
 But he refused his central contract and set himself on a path as a T20 freelancer.

-"When it comes to these sorts of big games and you're playing against these big players there's some fire inside me that actually comes out even more in these sorts of situations"
+"When it comes to these sorts of big games and you're playing against these big players there's some fire inside me that actually comes out even more in these sorts of situations" Pollard on that Champions League match in Hyderabad

 Absent from the large majority of West Indies' international cricket, Pollard was a case study in what might drive cricketers of the T20 age without the motivation of representing their nation.